idavydoff/modulism/README.md

 * Make easier to detect unnecessary dependencies.

 ## How it works
 It simply reads all files in your working directory and parse all of their imports.
 After that, it determines which file belongs to which module (You mark a module by putting <moduleName>.modulism file in it's root directory).
-And then, you can see all this information by running `modulism log` command in your console.
+And then, you can see all the information by running `modulism log` command in your console.

 **- config.modulism.json file example**
 ```